tsfpga/tsfpga/README.md

 * [VUnit](https://vunit.github.io/) in your `PYTHONPATH`
 * A functioning VHDL simulator in your `PATH`

-In order to run the bundled tests you must have
+To run the bundled tests you must have
 * Python packages: `pytest`, `pylint`, `pycodestyle`
 * Xilinx Vivado 2017.4+ in your `PATH`